Slashdot

 You'll note, danger doesn't really enter into it except as an amorphous "force" driving the need for socialization.

+Group cohesion has never really driven me.
+An intense distrust in my own understanding of things has.
+It's not a good way to make friends--I'm often dismissive of peoples's limited understanding (especially on things like economics) because I recognize

+Mind you, I'm referring to humanity as a group, not as an individual.
+Once you see the strings, it's kinda hard to go back to believing in the tooth fairy, as it were.

-I don't really have anything to add (Score:2)
+I don't really have anything to add (Score:3)

 I was just dropping by to check for new stories.